k8-code23/Kate-Cochon---OOP-project/Design documentation/Readme.md

 - Pseudocode – communicate a planned algorithm or method using pseudocode

-BEGIN
-Create all animal objects(cow,pig,sheep,chicken,dog,cat,horse,bird) Add all animal objects to a dictionary called animal_farm choice=""
-WHILE choice is not "exit"
-    Display all animal names in animal_farm
-    Ask user which animal to feed (or type 'exit' to quit) Get user input and convert to lowercase

-    If user input is "exit"
-        Print exit message
-    ELSE IF user input is in animal_farm call the feed() method for the chosen
-    ELSE
-        Print "That animal is not on the farm"
-END

 METHOD feed()
     Increase fatPoints by 1
     Print animal fed message